 A constellation can take a few minutes or over an hour and during a one-day workshop, there will be a maximum of four constellations. and on a two day workshop nine constellations.
 We usually allow for a maximum of 12 participants.

 The constellation process puts people in touch with a sense of a deep inter-connectedness.

 Whether bringing an issue, taking part in someone else’s constellation or witnessing the work as part of the holding circle, all participants in a constellation group find the work very clarifying and healing.
 Frequently someone who had a burning issue that they wanted to constellate at the start of the workshop finds that, as a representative or a witness to someone else’s constellation, they get some clarity or even complete resolution of their issue.
 If those who are energetically most ready to do their personal work have a constellation, this seems to serve the whole group and when we let the energy flow naturally we often find that a theme common to several participants in the group emerges.
-Since everyone benefits from the workshop experience, whether or not they have their own issue constellated, everyone pays the same fee.

 Where does this approach come from?

 Bert Hellinger, drawing on Western psychotherapies, phenomenology and Zulu culture developed this method in the 1980’s in Germany.
 Since then he and many other practitioners have continued to develop this work.